armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 ### `analysis.defaultMetricProviderName`

 The name that you assigned to a metrics provider in the **Configuration UI**.
+If the analysis step does not specify a metrics provider, the default metrics provider is used.

 ### `analysis.queries`